21centuryweather/21st-Century-Weather-Software-Wiki/_sources/git/git-intro.md

 You can include code in a repository, for example as python scripts of jupyter notebooks, but also text documents, data and any other file you need for your project.
 There are a few consideration in terms of the size of the files that we cover in [a future section](content:git-alone:file-size).

 If you are starting to work with git, we suggests the [Working with Git alone](content:git-alone) section.
 If you are planning to work as part of a team or you want to contribute to others' people project, the [Working with Git in a team](content:git-team) is the section for you.

+And if you are going to include jupyter notebooks on your repositories and plan to track and review changes, we recommend you also check the [Tracking changes on jupyter notebooks](content:git-notebooks) section.

 ### Before you start